RoseSAK/probfoil-defaults/README.rst

 ProbFOIL is a probabilistic extension of FOIL that is capable of learning probabilistic rules from probabilistic data.

-ProbFOIL 2.1 is a redesign of the Prob2FOIL algorithm that was introduced in [this paper](https://lirias.kuleuven.be/handle/123456789/499989).
+ProbFOIL 2.1 is a redesign of the Prob2FOIL algorithm that was introduced in https://lirias.kuleuven.be/handle/123456789/499989.
 It works on top of ProbLog 2.1.

-If you are looking for the version used in the paper, you should check out the tag `paper_version`.
+If you are looking for the version used in the paper, you should check out the tag ``paper_version``.

 Installation
 ------------